MHFerdous/task-interview/README.md

 *A clean and reactive Flutter app using **SupaBase** for backend, **GetX** for state management and **GetStorage** for local persistence.
-It showcases a complete, UX-driven onboarding, authentication, and setup flow, implementing modern mobile app design patterns.
+It showcases a complete, UX-driven onboarding, authentication, and setup flow, implementing modern mobile app design patterns.*

 ##  App Flow Overview

 ### 1. **Splash / Onboarding**
-- Multi-step onboarding introduces users to key app features with swipe-able pages and engaging illustrations.
+- Multi-step onboarding introduces users to key app features with swipeable pages and engaging illustrations.

 ### 2. **Sign In / Sign Up**
 - Secure login with email/password.
-- Includes a **“Remember Me”** feature—users stay logged in across sessions if checked.
+- Includes a **“Remember Me”** feature users to stay logged in across sessions if checked.
 - Unchecked → returns to sign-in on next launch.

 ### 3. **Forgot Password**